-I gravitate now towards dealing with business clients and have less in the way of thrills and spills.
-I’ve been constantly amazed by the sort of work and challenges that I have been involved in over the past 15 years or so.
+I then moved towards dealing with business clients and had less in the way of thrills and spills.
+I’ve been constantly amazed by the sort of work and challenges that I have been involved in over the past 20 years or so.
 I acted for one international company and engaged in a series of acquisitions, involving tens of millions of pounds each.
 That certainly taught me confidence.
 I also found myself pitted against the intellectual property lawyers for Coca Cola.
 My client was actually successful on that case and ended up assisting the multi-national giant Coca Cola, who also had to pay my client’s legal fees.
 On settling the fees, the lawyer for Coca Cola said I was giving my client value for money, and I think we still do.

-I went to the Kings school in Canterbury, alongside the Cathedral, and then moved to London University, Kings College, to do a law degree.
-Soon after taking my professional exams, I was asked to join what was then Attwater & Liell and have been here 40 years since.
+I went to the Kings School in Canterbury, alongside the Cathedral, and then moved to London University, Kings College, to do a law degree.
+Soon after taking my professional exams, I was asked to join what was then Attwater & Liell and have been here for 48 years since.

 Despite originally wanting to be a lawyer because I fancied the idea of wearing a wig, I thrive on the fact that there is always a problem to be solved and each one seems to be different from the one you had yesterday.
+That applies to the IT work as well as client work.
 The end result is tremendous variety and an almost daily sense of achievement.

 I was born and raised on a farm in Ongar, Essex, and now live in Cambridge.
-I am married with one daughter and two stepsons, all in their twenties and thankfully gainfully employed.
-My favourite food is duck a l’orange and my preferred tipple is Chateau Margaux.
-I enjoy gardening and reading and have a phobia of wasps.
-My dream job was to be a lumberjack.
+I am married with one daughter and two stepsons plus assorted grandchildren.
+My favourite food is just about anything Italian (derivation my spell between school and university living in a slum in Rome) and my preferred tipple is Campari.
+I enjoy gardening, reading and a fair bit of walking.
+My dream job was to be a lumberjack which I did for a bit, but the pay was not good.
 If I was to visit a desert island and could take one companion, it would be my wife.